 Learn a solid foundation of the tools Adobe Lightroom 5 and Adobe Photoshop CS6 have to offer the photographer interested in advanced image making.
-This one-week course provides an in-depth investigation into capturing images and using a workflow methodology to have images arrive at the photographer’s intended vision.
+This one-week course provides an in-depth investigation into capturing images and using a workflow methodology for photographers to create images in their intended vision.
 Working with raw files, students use both global and local adjustments in Lightroom to control color and contrast and then move onto Photoshop for further refinement.
 Fundamental Photoshop concepts such as retouching and adjustment layers, along with masking, layer blending and sharpening techniques are covered and practiced in the lab.
-The focus of image manipulation is to maintain image quality and prepare images for printing on various paper options.
+The focus of image manipulation is to maintain image quality and prepare images for printing on various papers.
 Other topics explored throughout the week are image content and composition, camera controls and lens choices, file management and workflow concepts, specific considerations for both color and black and white images, histograms and controlling color from capture to output.

 Outside of the lab, students explore Maine's scenery to create new images.
 Participants experience the myriad possibilities digital imaging offers both in the field and in the lab.
 Daily lectures, demonstrations, and lots of hands-on lab work provide students with the opportunity to advance their skills and take their images to the next level.
 Participants leave the Workshops with newfound digital knowledge and prints of their images that showcase the week's intensive lab work.